SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

-Loyalist acquaintance of Revere whom Revere tells the content of his message of Dec.
-13.
+Loyalist acquaintance of Revere with whom Revere shared the contents of his message of Dec.
+13

 Torrey Dep.